raxetul/raxetul/README.md

 ### About me

 - 🔭 &nbsp; I’m currently looking for new opportunities...
-- 🔭 &nbsp; worked for oNabu, Inofab Health, and so many companies... t
+- 🔭 &nbsp; worked for oNabu, Inofab Health, and so many companies...
 <!-- - 📫 &nbsp; How to reach me:  -->
 <!-- - 😄 &nbsp; Pronouns: -->